NZ On Air: Cultural promotion

 NZ On Air focuses on "local content" – New Zealand programmes that are expensive or risky to make which the broadcaster market cannot fully pay for.
 These programmes are primarily drama, documentary, children's programmes and special-interest programmes.

 Archiving

 Funding for audiovisual archiving is now administered directly by the Ministry for Culture and Heritage.
 Centralising such archiving funding was a key recommendation of the seminal Horrocks review led by NZ On Air and published in 2009.
-In 2008 NZOA funded the establishment of NZ on Screen to enable easy online access for past New Zealand screen production.
-NZOA has since funded a similar NZ music history site Audio Culture, which launched in 2013.
+In 2008 NZOA funded the establishment of NZ On Screen to enable easy online access for past New Zealand screen production.
+NZOA has since funded a similar NZ music history site AudioCulture, which launched in 2013.

 Promotion of New Zealand music

 Aimed at increasing the diversity of New Zealand music on diverse platforms including radio.

 Broadcasting fee

 NZOA was established under the Broadcasting Act 1989, initially funded by an annual NZ$110 licence fee known as the Public Broadcasting Fee, paid by each household with a television set.

 A strong campaign developed in the late 1990s from a section of the public against the Broadcasting Fee.
 The reason behind the campaign was to prove "whether the broadcasting fee is a tax and the legality of applying GST to this tax".
-In the end the fee was scrapped in 1999, and the Commission has since been directly funded by the government.
+In the end the fee was scrapped effective 1 July 2000, and the commission has since been directly funded by the government.
 The fee was collected from those people who owned a television set although the fee was funding much more than television work, especially radio.
 Some campaigners believed this was unfair.